 Rubber is used to remove hair from a variety of different surfaces.
 You can get a strip of rubber and run it across the various surfaces in your car.

 A few specialized rubber tools can be found on Amazon and other sites that are specifically designed to remove pet hair from your car.
-You may already have a squeegee for cleaning at your home though.
+You can use this Travel Pet Hair Remover Brush, Lilly Brush Mini Pet Hair, or a squeegee for cleaning if you already have one at your home.
 A squeegee will work to remove the pet hair from the car.

 Brush Your Car

 Once you have used the other methods of removing pet hair from your car, you can follow that up with brushing your car, just like you do with your dog.